radlerel/DUOQINF22PRO-guide/README.md

 ```
 We can enter Recovery.
 Best way.

-## Everything I wrote above doesn't make sense if Magisk is installed on this phone and the kernel is patched.

-Below I will describe the process of obtaining root rights on this king of dumbphones.

 ## Getting Root.
 How?

 All we need is an unlocked bootloader, mtkclient with pre-installed drivers, about 20 IQ and a dump of your original firmware.
 If your bootloader is locked, you can unlock it!
 Thanks to the wonderful instruction on the GitHub of the Mtkclient project.